LordOfTrident/cargs/README.md

 ## Quickstart
-Since cargs is a single-header library, you can just copy [`cargs.h`](./cargs.h) into your project and include it.
+Since cargs is a single-header library, you can just copy [`cargs.h`](./cargs.h) into your project and include it, or submodule this repository and include the header.
 [See the example](./examples/size.c) to see how to use the library.

 To compile and run the example, run
 ```sh